kieranknowles1/selfhosting/readme.md

 `setup.nu` should be run with the `--update` flag to apply the changes.

 ### Backups
 Backups are done using [Restic](https://restic.net/).
-The backup script is located in `./backup.nu` and should be run, as root, by a cron job on a regular basis.
-I recommend running it nightly.
+The `./backup.nu` script will back up the data to the repositories you have configured.
+The setup script will configure a cron job to run this script nightly as root.

 Note that containers will be paused during the backup to ensure data consistency.
 Therefore, you will not be able to access the services during the backup.